When is the Science Centre open?

 How long should I plan to be in the Science Centre?

 It depends on your stamina!
 Some people spend all day at the Science Centre but most probably spend about half a day, including a visit to the planetarium cinema.
-As well as the hand-on exhibits and the planetarium there are indoor and outdoor picnic areas, a café and a shop.
+As well as the hands-on exhibits and the planetarium there are indoor and outdoor picnic areas, an outdoor play area, a café and a shop.

-You might also like to explore the butterfly conservation area behind the centre and the outdoor play facilities.
+You might also like to explore the neighbouring Butterfly Conservation reserve behind the Centre.

 What does my admission ticket cover?